vladcc/but-how-do-it-know/README.txt

 is English.

 After I read the book I decided that it'd be really fun to emulate the CPU, get a way to program it and see it work.
-That's how this little project came to be.
+That's how this project came to be.